hackerwomans/minecraftfridge/README.md

 # minecraftfridge
-My file is unorganized and was not coded for different screen sizes :(
+My file is unorganized  :(